 Boots for Rainy or Snowy Days

 For those rainy, sloppy, muddy days, you’ll definitely want a pair of galoshes or rain boots to send your daughter off to school in.

 The main goal here is to keep her feet dry, so look for a waterproof boot in a style that extends over the ankle.
 You’ll also want soles that provide plenty of traction, to keep your child from slipping on wet surfaces.

-If you live in a mild climate, then boots that simple feature waterproof construction might be able to work for both wet and mild winter conditions — especially if they have just a bit of added insulation, or will fit over really thick socks.
+If you live in a mild climate, then boots that simply feature waterproof construction might be able to work for both wet and mild winter conditions — especially if they have just a bit of added insulation or will fit over really thick socks.
 But naturally, if winters in your hometown are extremely harsh, then she will also need a pair of boots that are designed specifically for severe conditions, like a good pair of snow boots.

 Other School Shoe Considerations for Girls